INGEGNERIA BIOMEDICA Degree Programme Profile

 Key Learning Outcomes

-Master Graduate students in Biomedical Engineering will be able to demonstrate the following skills:
+Graduates of the Programme in Biomedical Engineering will be able to demonstrate:

 Occupational Profile/s of Graduates

 Most of the graduates carry on their studies onto the second level Biomedical Engineering degree.
 Only a minimum number of students leave the studies for occupation in the field of Clinical Engineering at public and private hospitals and to supply technical support to biomedical and pharmaceutical commercial comparts.
 A further occupational profile concerns the production of biomedical instruments and medical informatics software at biomedical industries.